tartley/restful-categories-exercise/README.txt

 Start the server with the script::

-    python restful-server.py <options>
+    python restful-server.py

-Check out the current state of the database with a browser pointed at:
+Open a browser and point at:

     http://localhost:8080